 Plot: Tamahome has been reborn into Miaka’s world, but he has lost all of his memories as Tamahome and knows only his life as Taka.
 He meets Miaka in the real world and they start dating.
 Miaka seemingly knows this is Tamahome’s reborn form, but since he has no memories of that time she tries to treat him as Taka.

 Trouble starts brewing at Miaka’s school.
 A new kid named Shigyou, intent on becoming the Student Council president, has recently enrolled.
 Soon after his arrival, the other kids at school start acting strangely.
 They corner Taka and Miaka on the roof with plans to kill them both.
-As one student throws Miaka off the roof, Taka jumps off to grab her. (~I believe I can fly….I believe I can touch the sky~) A red light appears and just as they’re about to hit the ground, they are conveniently transported into the Universe of the Four Gods.
+As one student throws Miaka off the roof, Taka jumps off to grab her.
+A red light appears, and just as they’re about to hit the ground, they are conveniently transported into the Universe of the Four Gods.

-They soon discover that they have to retrieve Taka’s memories as Tamahome or Taka will disappear forever.
-Tamahome’s memories have been put into seven jewels and scattered (Cliches!) and they have to collect all seven to restore Taka’s memories.
+They soon learn that they have to retrieve Taka’s memories as Tamahome or Taka will disappear forever.
+Tamahome’s memories have been put into seven jewels and scattered and they have to collect all seven to restore Taka’s memories.

 Breakdown: Miaka and Taka.
 That doesn’t sound stupid at all.

 This OVA is a continuation of the first OVA, and it is a lot better than the first one.
 Albeit, and you probably guessed this by now, I had my problems with it.